Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 M308 S11 P"S10.1" Y"dhthumidity" A"Filament Hum[%]"   ; Attach DHT22 humidity sensor to secondary output of temperature sensor
 </pre>

-To read mcu and  driver temperatures on an expansion board connected to a Duet 3 mainboard, set the CAN address in the P parameter.
+To read mcu and driver temperatures on an expansion board connected to a Duet 3 mainboard, put the CAN address at the start of a dummy P parameter.
 For example, a board at CAN address 1 would use:
 <br>
 <pre class="cblock">
 M308 S12 Y"mcu-temp" P"1.dummy" A"3HC MCU"
 M308 S13 Y"drivertemp" P"1.dummy" A"3HC Steppers"
 </pre>

-Note that from RRF 3.4.0 beta 8, "drivertemp" will be changed to "drivers" to match the main board.
+Note that from RRF 3.4.0 "drivertemp" is changed to "drivers" to match the main board.

 ### Notes